 Up-and-coming projects such as po.et are working with blockchain to do things that regulators can’t.
 They are out to preserve the originality, creativity and integrity of people’s work as well as people's authentic claims to materials online.

 Today's companies, and the marketing groups that promote them, need to take special care of their promotions and avoid even the appearance of deceptive ploys.
 The public trust in companies and their marketers will take a beating otherwise.
 We must insist on best practices.
 We must show our audiences the respect they deserve as the impact of blockchain will be far-reaching and critical.
 (We noted the advent of blockchain in protecting web users from fraudulent and malware-laden advertisements in our blog entry on 4 Marketing Mega-Trends You Can't Ignore In 2019 — and we're watching!)

 That said, native advertising can be used with wisdom and care and the ROI will be all the better for it.
 Native marketing can create a personal connection between the company and its audience, which can lead to well-cultivated relationships and high-quality leads.

 Our know-how can help you boost public awareness of your company, while guarding your good reputation.
+Our creative team has created numerous award-winning PPC campaigns that drive business' growth.
 Contact HexaGroup to learn more about how native advertising can bring more interest and stronger loyalty to your brand.